 The idea for this particular combination just popped into my head one morning.
 I can’t say that I had any particular inspiration, other than having all of the ingredients in my fridge.
 And, holy moly, was I and my family in heaven when we ate this!

 Even though this recipe is a 3-for-1, it’s very straightforward to make.
 You can make the pickled shallots in the morning when you season the pork and put it into the oven.
 You can make the pesto any time during the day, or during the last half hour of cooking for the pork.
-You can purchase or make flour tortillas to wrap them in if you like (the recipe is here – start about an hour before you plan to serve the meal, or purchase tortillas from Paleo On the Go) or wrap in lettuce like I did!
+You can purchase or make flour tortillas to wrap them in if you like (the recipe is here – start about an hour before you plan to serve the meal, or check out Siete Cassava and Coconut Flour Tortillas) or wrap in lettuce like I did!
 You can also do what my husband did and wrap them in lettuce and then a flour tortilla!
 Or don’t bother wrapping them at all and just serve as a salad!

 Lime basil tastes much like it’s name implies, a lime-infused version of basil!
 Lemon basil is also very similar.
 Don’t worry if you can’t find either of these basil varieties though, holy basil, thai basi or regular ol’ sweet basil will all work just fine!
 You can also mix it up and use different varieties of mint, or peppery greens like arugula!
 They all seem to work with this dish!